-The letter (L b) can also be used to represent the lateral voiced fricative, if there's no contrast between the two in a language (e.g. Khalkha).
+The letter <L l> can also be used to represent the lateral voiced fricative, if there's no contrast between the two in a language (e.g. Khalkha).
 Otherwise, the tensing or laxing diacritic needs to be introduced to differentiate between the two.

-Dark L $/{l\!/}$ is a common allophone or in some languages the default realisation of the lateral, especially in languages with contrastive palatalisation.
-Unless the distinction is phonemic, velarisation on L isn't indicated.
+Dark L $/\frac{1}{}$ is a common allophone or in some languages the default realisation of the lateral, especially in languages